ZandileG/DomeAnimation/README.md

 # Sundrop Studios - Birds of Paradise

-Boluwatife Kolawole &
+by Boluwatife Kolawole
-Zandile Gebuza
+& Zandile Gebuza